scaleoutsean/hcicollector/FAQ.md

 /usr/bin/python /solidfire_graphite_collector.py -s 10.10.10.10 -u monitor -p "monitor1234" -g graphite -l log.txt &
 ```

-## How to rerecover from a failed run of install script
+## How to recover from a failed run of install script

-It's just Docker, so use regular Docker (including docker-compose) commands to delete the containers, networks, etc. To remove Docker data, look into removing the Docker Graphite volume, too.
+It's just Docker, so use regular Docker (including docker-compose) commands to delete the containers, networks, etc. To remove Docker data, look into removing the Docker Graphite and Grafana volumes, too.

 ## How to add multiple vCenter and SolidFire clusters?

 - For vCenter, edit `vmwcollector/vsphere-graphite.json` and rebuild.
 See upstream documentation.
 - For SolidFire, edit `sfcollector/wrapper.sh` to run against additional MVIP's and rebuild.
-Note that dashboard panel links may need to be modified to use variables, as the way they're currently created is hardcoded based on single storage cluster.
+Note that dashboard panel links may need to be modified to use variables, as the way they're currently created is hardcoded based on single storage cluster use case.

 ## How to integrate HCICollector with persistent container storage